 Currently (June, 2017) a US citizen cannot adopt a child form Russia

 Special note: As of September 12, 2008 the U.S. Department of State advises potential adoptive parents and adoption service providers not to initiate new adoptions from Guatemala.
 Accordingly, no U.S. adoption agency is currently assisting in a child adoption from Guatemala.
-Currently (June, 2017) a US citizen cannot adopt a child form Russia.
+Currently (June, 2017) a US citizen cannot adopt a child form Guatemala.

 Adoption from other Countries provides you with information on adoption from a variety of other countries and provides a contact for the popular ICC Report on Intercountry Adoption.